FlavScents AInsights Entry: Acetaldehyde Dibutyl Acetal (CAS: 871-22-7)

 9. Confidence & Data Quality Notes

-The data on acetaldehyde dibutyl acetal is well-established in terms of its chemical identity and sensory profile.
-However, there are gaps in specific regulatory approvals and toxicological data, which necessitate cautious use and adherence to general safety guidelines.
+The data on acetaldehyde dibutyl acetal is well-established in terms of its sensory profile and typical applications.
+However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and general safety guidelines.

 Citation hooks: FlavScents